-- Following recent reports of misconduct, and the findings of the Independent Cultural Review of London Fire Brigade, the Minister of State for Crime, Policing and Fire commissioned a spotlight report into the values and culture of the Fire and Rescue Service. - 4.52 HMICFRS considered the specific themes of values and culture (including bullying, harassment, and discrimination); training and skills; fairness and diversity; and leadership.
+- Following recent reports of misconduct, and the findings of the Independent Cultural Review of London Fire Brigade, the Minister of State for Crime, Policing and Fire commissioned a spotlight report into the values and culture of the Fire and Rescue Service. - 4.53 HMICFRS considered the specific themes of values and culture (including bullying, harassment, and discrimination); training and skills; fairness and diversity; and leadership.
 The report was published on 30 March 2023. - The report presents 35 recommendations from HMICFRS to improve the sector.
 Of note, 19 are detailed as a requirement for Chief Fire Officers to deliver, whilst the other recommendations are directed to other national bodies such as the Local Government Association, the National Fire Chiefs' Council, the Home Office, Government, the Fire Standards Board, and Chief Constables. - The Service had an independent review of Equality, Diversity and Inclusion (EDI) undertaken in 2021 which presented recommendations, and a resulting 12-point action plan, that is being implemented. - This work has complemented and supported the Service's approach to embedding the Core Code of Ethics which has been progressed since their publication in 2021, alongside the Service's values which have been central to the Service's approach since 2015.
-The Service's own Behavioural Framework was updated in 2020 to incorporate the Core Code of Ethics. - In order to maintain the focus, resource and momentum on these improvements, and to address the required recommendations of the HMICFRS spotlight report, the Service's EDI strategic lead is drawing together a single approach under the Service's Year Two Annual Delivery Plan. - This approach will see assurance against the delivery of the HMICFRS recommendations, but also oversee the delivery of the Service's commitment to embed an inclusive culture and approach at NFRS which is set out in the Services' Community Risk Management Plan (CRMP). - Whilst progress of this workstream will be monitored by the Chief Fire Officer through the CRMP Assurance Board, actions against the HMICFRS specific recommendation will also be reported to the Human Resources Committee.
+The Service's own Behavioural Framework was updated in 2020 to incorporate the Core Code of Ethics.

+- 4.57 In order to maintain the focus, resource and momentum on these improvements, and to address the required recommendations of the HMICFRS spotlight report, the Service's EDI strategic lead is drawing together a single approach under the Service's Year Two Annual Delivery Plan. - 4.58 This approach will see assurance against the delivery of the HMICFRS recommendations, but also oversee the delivery of the Service's commitment to embed an inclusive culture and approach at NFRS which is set out in the Services' Community Risk Management Plan (CRMP). - 4.59 Whilst progress of this workstream will be monitored by the Chief Fire Officer through the CRMP Assurance Board, actions against the HMICFRS specific recommendation are also be reported to the Human Resources Committee. - 4.60 An update report was presented to Human and Resources Committee 19 April 2024.
+In relation to the 35 recommendations, 20 of which are owned by Chief Fire Officers.
+Whilst some of the timescales have lapsed on these recommendations, 12 have been completed, with work well underway on the remaining eight recommendations. - 4.61 A range of other workstreams relating to the Service's culture, diversity and inclusion aims and objective are being progressed.
+The Service continues to invest in the workforce and community engagement, via staff networks, the community advisory group and the community befriending scheme, including rolling out inclusive leadership training to all middle and senior leaders and undertaking a review of the prevention service to enhance dedicated resources for community engagement.

-5 SIGNIFICANT ISSUES FOR GOVERNANCE IN 2023/24
+5 SIGNIFICANT ISSUES FOR GOVERNANCE IN 2024/25